Split-Correctness in Information Extraction: General Framework and Main Problems

 The previous definitions and the motivating examples from the introduction directly lead to the corresponding decision problems.
-We use \cC to denote a class of spanner representations (such as \rex or \rgx that we define later on).
+We use \cC to denote a class of spanner representations (such as \vsa or \rgx that we define in Section~\ref{sec:prelim-regular-spanners}).